Secure-Embedded-Systems/Skiva/hardware/designs/leon3-sakura/README.md

-# Design Directory for port of Skiva to Sakura-G FPGA board
+# Design Directory for port of Skiva on Sakura-G FPGA board

 Top Level file is leon3mp.vhd
 Synthesis can be triggered using command "make ise"